-By 2020, our target is to achieve a score of 77 out of 100 on employee satisfaction and motivation in our annual employee survey.
+By 2020, our target is to achieve a score of 77 out

 In 2015, the score was 74 which is two points higher than in 2014.
 The positive development is primarily linked to our employees' high ratings of their immediate managers and an improved perception among employees of DONG Energy's reputation.